Ten steps to bring your organisation in line with NIS2 — and where digital trust does the heavy lifting.

 Several checklist items — strong authentication, encryption, key management and verifiable trust — sit squarely in the domain of digital trust.
 Public-key infrastructure underpins secure machine and user identity; phishing-resistant MFA protects access; encryption and disciplined key management protect the data itself.
 Getting these foundations right closes a meaningful share of the NIS2 gap in one move.

 Where do you stand against NIS2?
-Talk to CRYPTAS about closing the technical gaps — starting with authentication, PKI and encryption.
+Talk to CRYPTAS and primesign about closing the technical gaps — starting with authentication, PKI, encryption and qualified signatures.